WHAT IS THE SHEPHERD’S CENTER?

 The Shepherd’s Center of Richmond (TSCOR) is not a place or a building.
 It is a non-profit, service and education organization for people around 50 and over who participate in programs of mutual interest and help their neighbors through volunteer service.
 Founded by Bob Seiler and incorporated in 1984, TSCOR is a successful and inspiring model of just how resourceful a group of older men and women can be in making Richmond a more caring community for older people.

 Our Mission is to encourage older adults to remain active and independent through enrichment programs and volunteer service to their peers.

 Programs & Services:

-To register for classes, you can either print a copy of the schedule and mail a check and the registration sheet on the back page and mail it and a check to the office, or pay with your credit card by clicking on the Open University tab above, or just sign up the day of classes at the OU location.
+To pay for classes, you can print a copy of the schedule, fill out the registration sheet on the back page and mail it and a check to the office, or pay with your credit card by clicking on the Open University tab above, or just sign up the day of classes at the OU location.
 Pre-registration is not required and we do not register for individual courses.
 You may attend any or all that you desire!